JAW-05/Ping-Pong-Game/README.md

-# Ping-Pong-Game
+# Ping Pong Game
 Inspired by the retro arcade game "Pong"!
-Made using Python and Pygame
+Written using Python and Pygame